surftrips.co

 Frequently asked

-Shoals Reef/Wall is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Shoals Reef/Wall is a reef bottom, hollow fast a-frame reef peaks, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Shoals Reef/Wall